SystemRDL/PeakRDL-html/README.md

       for more details.
 * `user_template_dir`
     * Path to a directory where user-defined template overrides are stored.
+* `user_context`
+    * Additional context variables to load into the template namespace.

 ### `HTMLExporter.export(node, output_dir, **kwargs)`
 Perform the export!